rock the south

-Wildflowers are springing up like crazy all over the parks in North Alabama!
+Wildflowers are springing up all over the parks in North Alabama!
 Bright, vibrant flowers not seen in anyone’s garden spot the trails and provide for a beautiful hike.
 Wild azaleas, violets, irises, geraniums, blackberry blooms, Quaker ladies, mountain honeysuckles, daisies, etc. are blooming all over.
 Here are some of the best places to hike to find these colorful beauties.

 Bankhead National Forest